TwosHusbandS/Project-127/Installer/Info/SocialClubLaunch.md

 This is also fine and works as intended, but there are two small issues when you attempt to do an offline-launch on old (1.24 and 1.27) GTA V:

-A)  Rockstar changed the algorithm for generating machine hash inside route 3 (around 2016)
+A)  Rockstar changed the algorithm for generating machine hash inside route 3 (around 2015)
 * Meaning even though route 3 is selected when you generate cfg.dat while connected to rockstar servers, and the same route 3 is selected when you do an offline launch, the **machine hashes generated are different**.
 * This is because when generating/encrypting cfg.dat the "new" machine hash algorithm is used, but when reading/decrypting cfg.dat the "old" machine hash algorithm from the old GTA V version is used.
 * Different machine hashes lead to an un-readable cfg.dat and a game that fails to launch.
+* (Fun fact: this was changed in 1.28)

  B) Rockstar changed the route selection
- * It used to be a combination of rockstar-account-ID and your local $PATH Windows variable
+ * It used to be a combination of windows username and your local $PATH Windows variable
  * Now its just your rockstar-account-ID
  * This however means that when getting a route for decrypting / reading cfg.dat, you may end up with a **different route** than you had when you encrypted / generated cfg.dat.
  * Meaning you have a 2/3 chance of a failed offline game launch, because you cant decrypt cfg.dat, because you will have non-matching machine hashes due to the different route.